 Jr.H (with false anger): “I knew you would want something like that!”
 A pause and she says, “Can I wear some other sweater?”

 Then I go around looking for my husband, P.

 Me: “Where did you keep that grey sweater?”

 P: “Must be somewhere.”

 Me: “That is all you care.
-Do you know that it is mummy who hand-knitted that one for you specially?” (emphasis on ‘my mummy’)
+Do you know that it is my mummy who hand-knitted that one for you specially?” (emphasis on ‘my’)

-I set up the soup on my wooden platform (the one that was given by Pandit Uncle and has not yet been chiselled) and take pictures.
+I set up the soup on my wooden platform and take pictures.

 Trust her to think of a fashion statement at this juncture!
 I allow her to kid herself so that she would wear the sweater and hold the soup.
 I always wanted to take a picture of this kind.
 Wool gives the feeling of Winter and conveys the warmth of the soup.
 I just allowed the sleeves to cover her knuckles so that we could emphasize that it was cold.
 Actually, it isn’t cold.
 It is damp all the time and a little chilly sometimes during the Rainy Season but far from cold.

-My husband had a bad cold during the weekend accompanied by cough, and all I administered was lots of pepper infused ‘molagu rasam‘ and this soup.
-The soup ingredients as always were decided according to the vegetables available in the crisper.
-That day I had a leek that needed to be used up, and half a zucchini left after my daughter made some gluten free pasta two days ago.
-My husband for some strange reason has stocked up carrots as if there is going to be a famine, so we had lots of them that needed to go somewhere!
-Predictably in stock or soup.
+My husband had a bout of cold during the weekend accompanied by cough, and all I administered was lots of pepper infused ‘molagu rasam‘ and this soup.
+The soup is decided by the vegetables available in the crisper.
+That day I had a leek that needed to be used up, and half a zucchini.
+My husband for some strange reason has stocked up carrots as if there is going to be a famine, so we had lots of them that needed to go somewhere.
+Predictably, in stock or soup.